HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Cassava Sciences, Inc. (SAVA) Investors to Contact Firm's Attorneys Now, Firm Investigating Possible Securities Law Violations

 SAN FRANCISCO, Aug.
-25, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Cassava Sciences, Inc. ( SAVA) investors with significant losses to submit your losses now.
+26, 2021 /PRNewswire/ -- Hagens Berman urges Cassava Sciences, Inc. (NASDAQ: SAVA) investors with significant losses to submit your losses now.

 Visit: www.hbsslaw.com/investor-fraud/SAVA